ArsenLeNaslov/odin-rock-paper-scissors/README.md

 The first version of the game was a basic one.
 The instructions were written on screen, while the actual game was played through a floating prompt, and results printed on the Developer Console.

-The Game was then updated with UI elements, EventListeners, and DOM manipulation, allowing the player to run the game by interacting with visual element on screen.
+The Game was then updated with space-themed UI elements, EventListeners, and DOM manipulation, allowing the player to run the game by interacting with visual element on screen.

 https://arsenlenaslov.github.io/odin-rock-paper-scissors/